jtmaveryk/raven/README.md

 ### Automatic (cloud) Installation

-To install **raven** into your game, create a script in `ServerScriptService` and paste the following content in the top of the script:
+To install **raven** into your game, create a script in `ServerScriptService` and paste the following contents in the top of the script:

 ```lua
 local raven = require(10811628747)